Getting your app launch right

 4. Lead with the facts

-The app description should lead with a concise sentence that highlights your apps purpose.
-In both the App Store and Google Play the description is trimmed at first so most of it is not seen unless a users chooses to expand the text so make the first sentence count.
+The app description should lead with a concise sentence that highlights your app's purpose.
+In both the App Store and Google Play the description is trimmed at first so most of it is not seen unless a user chooses to expand the text so make the first sentence count.

 5. Help people find your app